MicrosoftDocs/learn/learn-pr/wwl-azure/explore-postgresql-architecture/includes/3-understand-postgresql-architecture.md

 Data for these databases is stored in the cluster's data directory called **PGDATA**.
 The **PGDATA** data directory includes a file containing the version of PostgreSQL being run, **pg_tblspc** which contains links to tablespaces, and **pg_xlog** which contains the write ahead log files.

 > [!NOTE]
 > Azure Databases for PostgreSQL is a service which manages storage and the underlying file system.
-As a user of this server you do not have direct access to the PGDATA directory, or any of its subdirectories.
+As a user of this server you don't have direct access to the PGDATA directory, or any of its subdirectories.

 In addition to the databases you create, there are three system databases:

 - **postgres** - the default database.
 After your server has been created, you connect to the postgres database.
 - **azure_maintenance** - the database that manages service processes.
-You do not have direct access to this database.
+You don't have direct access to this database.
 - **azure_sys** - the Query Store database.
 You must not modify the **azure_sys** database or its schemas.
 Changing anything in **azure_sys** will prevent Query Store and other performance features from functioning correctly.

 **Schemas** - A schema is a named grouping of database objects.
-Large databases with very many objects benefit from organizing objects into schemas.
+Large databases with many objects benefit from organizing objects into schemas.
 For example, creating a schema for sales related objects, and a schema for client related objects will make it easier to find the correct object.

-**Server parameters** - PostgreSQL has several configuration files which determine how the database engine should work.
+**Server parameters** - PostgreSQL has several configuration files, which determine how the database engine should work.
 The main PostgreSQL configuration file is called **postgresql.conf**.

 Azure Database for PostgreSQL has replaced these configuration files with **Server parameters**, which can be accessed via the Azure postal, or using the Azure CLI.